 1) Low-Cost Online Continuing Education Program

 If you are a farmer, fish farm or hatchery worker, or an entrepreneur, investor, hobbyist, or anyone else who wants to learn about aquaculture but do not have the time to earn a degree in it, this is the program for you!
 We offer three courses in aquaculture through our Division of Continuing Education: Introduction to Aquaculture, Advanced Aquaculture Part I and Advanced Aquaculture Part II.
-Each course is $175 (the entire program may be completed for $525).
+Each course is $180 (the entire program may be completed for $540).
 These fees are the same for everybody, regardless of state or country of residence.
 No matter where you live, you now have the opportunity to learn all you need to know about aquaculture to start a fish farm, invest in a fish farm, or just simply to get started in backyard or garage fish production to grow fish for yourself and your family.
 And for those of you who are currently employed aquaculturists, these courses are designed to improve your skills and to earn the continuing education credit that may be required by your employer.

 2) Curriculum Degree/Diploma/Certificate Programs

 For those who wish to earn an academic degree, diploma or certificate in Aquaculture Technology

 On Campus: 2-year Associate in Applied Science (A.A.S.) degree, 1-year Diploma and 1-semester Certificate in Aquaculture Technology.